rticommunity/rtiperftest/srcDoc/tutorials/performance_validation.rst

 * In `Raw Transport Mode` the `-scan` option is not available, that is why we need to iterate through the different data sizes using a for loop (in `bash`).

-* In `Raw Transport Mode` we do not have a discovery mechanishm, as we do have when Using **RTI Connext DDS**, therefore, it is required to use the `-peer` parameter.
+* In `Raw Transport Mode` we do not have a discovery mechanism, as we do have when Using **RTI Connext DDS**, therefore, it is required to use the `-peer` parameter.

 * In throughput mode, by default **Perftest** uses "batching", we want to disable it for this